arangodb/docs/3.9/programs-arangod-general.md

 `--default-language default-language`

-The default language ist used for sorting and comparing strings.
+The default language is used for sorting and comparing strings.
 The language value is a two-letter language code (ISO-639) or it is composed by a two-letter language code with and a two letter country code (ISO-3166).
 Valid languages are "de", "en", "en_US" or "en_UK".

 The default default-language is set to be the system locale on that platform.

+## ICU Language

+<small>Introduced in: v3.9.1</small>

+`--icu-language icu-language`

+The ICU language is also used for sorting and comparing strings.
+But in this case language is used without any changes in ICU settings.
+Using this option it is possible to get absolutely correct sorting and comparing order.
+The language value is a two-letter language code (ISO-639) or it is composed by a two-letter language code with and a two letter country code (ISO-3166).
+Valid languages are "de", "en", "en_US" or "en_UK".

+If there are defined `--default-language` and `--icu-language` it will leads to server crash at start.

 ## Supervisor